rmukh/spherical_ridgelets/README.md

 2. If you want to compile the package with float (single) precision type used instead of double, please add *-DUSE_FLOAT=1* when calling the CMake tool.

-3. Please, find the binary file *sphridg* in the *build/Spherical_Ridgelets-build* directory if building succeeded.
+3. Find the binary file *sphridg* in the *build/Spherical_Ridgelets-build* directory if the building succeeded.

+4. Find the python binding file *Spherical_Ridgelets_py* with *.pyd* extension in the *build/Spherical_Ridgelets-build* directory if the building succeeded.
+It might be in the deeper build type directory, e.g. *build/Spherical_Ridgelets-build/Release*.
+To try to run the Demos, please, copy this file to the *Demos* folder.
+Do the same if you plan to use it with your python scripts.

+5. Feel free to analyze and run the demo Python script *Demos/sr_coeffs_single_voxel.py* to see how to use the python binding (demo data is stored in demo81).

 ## Basic Usage